 - Twist apart the Oreo cookies.
 Scrape out the frosting and discard it (or eat it!).

 - Combine the cream cheese and powdered sugar in the bowl of a large stand mixer fitted with a whisk attachment.
 Mix them together until the mixture is smooth and creamy, without any lumps.

-- Pipe a dollop of cream on the bottom of 12 ½-cup glasses or jars.
-Place an OREO cookie on top of the cream, and press down gently to embed it in the cream.
+- Pipe a dollop of cream on the bottom of twelve ½-cup glasses or jars.
+Place an Oreo cookie on top of the cream, and press down gently to embed it in the cream.
 Depending on the size of your glasses, you may need to break apart a second cookie to fill in any blank spaces around the edges—just try to fill in all the space with a single layer of cookies.

 - Pipe a swirl of whipped cream on top of the cookie layer, then press chopped fresh berries into the whipped cream.
 Add a second layer of cookies on top of the berries, and repeat this process until you’ve reached the top of the cup.
 Finish with a final swirl of whipped cream on top.

-- Add any additional garnishes you’d like—I used chocolate curls, fresh berries, and mini OREO cookies.
+- Add any additional garnishes you’d like—I used chocolate curls, fresh berries, and mini Oreo cookies.
 Refrigerate the icebox cakes for at least 4-6 hours to soften the cookies, then serve and enjoy!